Brazil's economy shrinks for first time since 2009

 Evaporating growth - combined with new evidence of stagnation from January to March - reinforced expectations that Brazil's central bank could soon wrap up a cycle of interest rate hikes aimed at cooling inflation.
 Yields on interest rate futures fell on Tuesday as traders bet increasingly on a single, smaller rate hike in January.

-Brazil's currency slipped to its weakest level since early September and stocks in Sao Paulo .BVSP fell to a three-month low as the disappointing data turned off investors.

-Finance Minister Guido Mantega blamed the letdown on weak global growth and tighter consumer lending from Brazilian banks, telling reporters on Tuesday he saw the economy on a "gradual growth trend."
+Finance Minister Guido Mantega blamed the disappointing third quarter on weak global growth and tighter consumer lending from Brazilian banks, telling reporters on Tuesday he saw the economy on a "gradual growth trend."

 The day before, Mantega forecast average growth of 4 percent per year over the next decade - a rate Brazil has not managed once under Rousseff - feeding criticism that the government is out of touch with investors' concerns.